-Symptoms of High Norepinephrine Levels
+Symptoms of High NE Levels

 When you take medications that raise your NE levels, you might be told to notify your doctor if you become "too happy."
 That's because it's a sign of high NE levels, which can also cause symptoms such as:

 Many anxiety disorders are associated with too much NE.
 The effects of several street drugs, including cocaine and illegal amphetamines, stem from increased NE levels and the resulting physical arousal and feelings of elation, which is part of what makes these drugs addictive.

 Be sure to include your doctor in any decisions about increasing your NE levels and notify him or her if you experience any symptoms of too much NE.

 - Low Dopamine: How It Makes You Feel & How to Fix It